hg-jt/emacs.d/README.md

 # .emacs.d

-Emacs configuration that attempts to be backwards compatible w/stock Emacs installations on OS X, Debian (Wheezy), and RHEL 7.
+Custom GNU Emacs configuration.

+Some attempt has been maded to be resonably backwards compatible going back to ~24.1 reliably and possibly as far back as 23.1.

 ## Installing

 Modern Emacs comes with a built-in package manager for installing third party Elisp packages.
-This project includes an installation script that installs a set of known packages using the built-in package manager.
+This project includes an installation script that installs a set of known packages using the built-in package manager as well as a collection of tree sitter grammers.
 If you are using an older version of Emacs that is not supported by the package manager the installation script can be omitted.

 ### Installing with Emacs 24 or newer